carbonvictory/carbonplacesaver.js/README.md

 + **scrollSpeed**: The animation speed when scrolling to a saved position ('slow', 'fast', or milliseconds).
 Defaults to 'slow'.

-+ **duration**: The number of days the plugin should save a user's place on a given page.
++ **duration**: The number of days the plugin should save a user's place on a given page if cookies are used.
 Defaults to 2.

-+ **clearOnFinish**: If true, the saved place will be deleted when clearElement is scrolled into view.
++ **clearOnFinish**: If _true_, the saved place will be deleted when clearElement is scrolled into view.
 Defaults to _true_.

 + **clearElement**: The tag, #id, or .class of the element that triggers the end of the content and the clearing of the saved place if clearOnFinish is true.
 It's **required** that you pass a value to this option unless you have a footer element at the very end of your page's content.
 Defaults to 'footer'.

 Options Example
 ---------------

-If you wanted to have the Carbon Placesaver plugin scroll quickly, keep saved places for a week, and clear when the visitor reaches the element with the **.clearend** class, you'd call the plugin like so:
+If you wanted to have the Carbon Placesaver plugin scroll quickly and clear when the visitor reaches the element with the **.clearend** class, you'd call the plugin like so:

 	$(window).carbonPlacesaver({
 		'uniquePageKey': '84d52222483ccad763831a7d48bad983',	/* a key made from a hash of 'article title 242' */ 'scrollSpeed': 'fast',
-		'duration': 7,
 		'clearElement': '.clearend'
 	});